27escape/gnarlypi/docs/config.md

 In my version of the YAML file, it is possible to reference environment variables that have been setup before the reading program starts, these need to be wrapped in braces, e.g. in the command line environment `$HOME` would be the users home directory but in this configuration YAML file, it is referenced as `${HOME}`.
 It is also possible to reference other entries in the file, using `dot notation`, these need to be in brackets, e.g. `$(gnarypi.logfile)`

-A sample configuration file would be
+A sample configuration file for the pitft display would be
 ```yaml
 status:
   devices: